-I've been using <oXygen/> for about six weeks now.
+I've now been using oXygen for about six weeks.
 I really like it.
 I agree with Norm Walsh that it hits a sweet spot.
 I hope it continues to be available on all the major platforms: that's a key feature long-term, I think.

 I just wanted to pass on my congratulations on the very professional way the upgrade letter made it easy for me to see all the ways in which oXygen has improved over the last few versions.
 I appreciated the reminder of features which I should spend some time exploring.
 In particular, the DocBook and DITA authoring will help us with our cross-platform help requirements.
 I continue to be a very happy multi-platform user of oXygen and recommend it to all my clients and contacts who need to work with XML and particularly XPath or XSLT.

 My favorite XML editor is becoming scary good.
 I've been an oXygen convert for a long time, and every iteration it just seems to get better and better.
-The oXygen XML 7.0 Editor has just been released by SyncRO Soft SRL., and already its reached the stage where I find it very, very difficult to shift back to the older version. oXygen has been in a continual state of evolution, since I first encountered it as a 3.0 product, and it seems like even minor upgrades brings significant improvements to the application.
+The oXygen XML 7.0 Editor has just been released by SyncRO Soft SRL., and it has already reached the stage where I find it very, very difficult to shift back to the older version. oXygen has been in a continual state of evolution, since I first encountered it as a 3.0 product, and it seems as if even minor upgrades brings significant improvements to the application.

 oXygen XML Editor is an editor that enables you to develop everything needed for publishing XML documents.
 It is a complete platform-independent solution for creating many types of XML documents, validating them, editing schema, generating HTML documentation, converting one XML type to another, and much more.